sahn111/sahn111/README.md

 - 👋 Hi, I’m @sahn111
-- 👀 I’m working as backend & data engineer
+- 👀 I’m working as backend engineer
 - 📫 How to reach me mahmutali.mas@gmail.com
 - You can also read my writings on https://medium.com/@mahmutali.mas